matrix-org/synapse/docs/admin_api/user_admin_api.md

 The following fields are returned in the JSON response body:

-- `account_data` - An array containing the account data for the user
+- `account_data` - A map containing the account data for the user
-  - `global` - An array containing the global account data for the user
+  - `global` - A map containing the global account data for the user
-  - `rooms` - An array containing the account data per room for the user
+  - `rooms` - A map containing the account data per room for the user

 ## User media